Ultimate Guide To Best Safety Razor Blades

 Astras would go perfectly in the Edwin Jagger on Amazon.com razor or the Merkur 34C on Amazon.com.
 A slant-head razor would probably be a bit to aggressive considering that Astras are already sharp, but it suits most other kinds of razors quite nicely.

 Overall, Astra blades are one of the best balanced razors.
 They’re extremely sharp yet still comfortably smooth.
 Whenever I shave with Astra blades, I walk away with a baby-smooth face, and they never irritate my face–not even a bit.
 Astras aren’t as sharp as Feather blades are, but they’ll last twice or even three times as long.
 If you’re looking for a reliable, all-around blade, Astra razor blades are your best bet.

 Best Safety Razor Blades for Fine Hair Personna Double Edge Razor Blades

 Personna Double Edge Razors are ideal for men with thinner facial hair but who don’t necessarily have sensitive skin.
-They’re considerably duller than Feather blades, but as a result, they tend to last a few shaves longer.
+They’re considerably duller than Feather blades as you will find out in this guide to the best razor blades, but as a result, they tend to last a few shaves longer.